 Expedition Highlights:

-- Snorkel in the kelp forrest and experience leopard seals and penguins underwater
+• Snorkel in the kelp forests and experience leopard seals and penguins underwater

 Life onboard